Back

 Trust and share details

 Yep, this advice may sound really weird when we talk about protecting your startup idea.
-You may not understand how it will stop a programmer from stealing your idea yet the reality is that you have to rely on your outsourcer and share in order to immerse them into your idea and cooperatively create a high-quality product.
-That’s why you are recommended to check credentials carefully (see the first tip on the list) to build trust beforehand.
-If a company values its reputation, they will never put your idea at risk – remember, they also benefit from your project.
+You may not understand how it will stop a programmer from stealing your idea.
+Yet, the reality is that you have to rely on your outsourcer and share in order to immerse them into your idea, and cooperatively create a high-quality product.
+That’s why you should check their credentials carefully (see the first tip on the list) to build trust beforehand.
+If a company values its reputation, it will never put your idea at risk — remember, they also benefit from your project.

 See also How to attract newbies to the sophisticated investment world with proper UI/UX.
 Purrweb's case